buanet/docs/docs/projects/iobroker-docker-image/docs.md

 Be sure to have a backup of your ioBroker before applying any updates!
 :::

-#### Linux system updates
+#### Linux system (package) updates
 These updates are usually coming through the systems package manager.
 In case of the ioBroker Docker container it is `apt`.
 To manually install these updates to your container you can just execute the following in the containers commmad line
 ```sh
 apt-get update && apt-get upgrade
 ```
-As the updates will also be automatically installed on the first startup of your container it is also possible to simply recreate you container.
+As this updates will still be included in an actual ioBroker Docker Image, it might be a best practice attempt to simply recreate your container with the actual image instead ob applying the updates manually on the command line.

 #### ioBroker Adapter updates
-Typically you will be notified and can install these updates in the ioBroker admin ui.
-See [official ioBroker documentation](https://www.iobroker.net/#en/documentation) for more details.
+Typically you will be notified about and can install these updates in the ioBroker admin interface.
+See [official ioBroker documentation](https://www.iobroker.net/#en/documentation) for details.

-#### ioBroker js-controller updates (core updates)
+#### ioBroker js-controller (core) updates
-Typically you will be notified about js-controller updates in the ioBroker admin ui.
-As ioBroker hs to be stopped to apply these updates it is not able to install it from the admin ui.
+Typically you will be notified about js-controller updates in the ioBroker admin interface.
+As ioBroker has to be stopped to apply these updates it is not able to install it from the admin interface.
 You have to do it manually on the containers command line.
 ```sh
 pkill -u iobroker
 iobroker update